cilium/cilium/Documentation/helm-values.rst

      - Configure the log file for CNI logging with retention policy of 7 days.
 Disable CNI file logging by setting this field to empty explicitly.
      - string
      - ``"/var/run/cilium/cilium-cni.log"``
+   * - conntrackGCInterval
+     - Configure how frequently garbage collection should occur for the datapath connection tracking table.
+     - string
+     - ``"0s"``
    * - containerRuntime
      - Configure container runtime specific integration.
      - object